Bolzano Trentino Alto Adige, Italy Travel Guide

 Hotel bookings or invitation letter.

-Medical travel insurance with minimum €30,000 coverage for emergency medical expenses and repatriation.
+Medical travel insurance that includes minimum €30,000 coverage for emergency medical expenses and repatriation.

-The currency used in Italy is the Euro (€, EUR).
+The currency used inside Italy is the Euro (€, EUR).
 ATMs (Bancomat) are widely available.
 Most hotels, restaurants, and larger shops accept major credit cards (Visa, Mastercard).
-Carry some cash for smaller purchases, stalls at the market, and in less urban areas.
+Carry a bit of cash for small buys, market stalls, and in more countryside areas.

-Here are common price ranges for specific items in Bolzano.
+Here are common price brackets for specific things in Bolzano.

 Approximate daily expenses for various travel styles.

 Bolzano is generally very safe, with a low crime rate.
-Petty crime, mainly pickpocketing, can occur in crowded tourist areas, public transport, and markets.
-Remain vigilant, especially during peak season or large events.
+Petty crime, mainly pickpocketing, may occur where there are many tourists, public transport, and markets.
+Be watchful, especially during peak season or large events.

-No specific vaccinations are required for entry on A trip to italy.
+No specific vaccinations are required for entry to Italy.
 Ensure your routine vaccinations are up-to-date (MMR, DPT).
 Hep A & B are often recommended for travelers.
-Consult your doctor or a travel clinic for personalized advice.
+See your doctor or a travel clinic for personalized advice.

 Common health concerns include sunburn, dehydration (use High-SPF sunscreen and drink plenty of water), minor injuries (pack a Basic first aid kit), and insect bites (use insect repellent).